ibm-cloud-docs/vpc/backup_service_vpc_view_policy.md

 | Created date (local) | Date and time of when the backup was created. |
 {: caption="Table 1.
 Backup policy list view" caption-side="bottom"}

 [^Note1]: For the backup operation to be successful, the tagged volumes must be attached to running virtual server instances.
-Unattached volumes are not backed up even if they have the right tag.
+Unattached volumes are not backed up even if they have the right tags.

 By clicking the Actions icon ![Actions icon](../icons/action-menu-icon.svg "Actions"), you can display a menu of context-specific actions.
    - Restore